 The second method is for the auditor to request a range of certificates around the one of interest and check all of them, including the one they want to check.
 In order to do this, the log must also make available a range of timestamps for each chunk of log.
-That is, for every, say, 256 certificates the log will say what the lowest and highest timestamp in the chunk is.
+That is, for every, say, 256 certificates the log will say what the lowest and highest timestamp in the chunk is8.
 Note that there may be overlap between chunks.
-The client can thus choose a set of chunks that should include the certificate it has, since it knows the timestamp from the SCT, and fetch all the corresponding hashes and their proofs.
+The client can thus choose all chunks that may include the certificate it has, since it knows the timestamp from the SCH, and fetch all the corresponding hashes and their proofs.
 All the log learns is that the client wants to verify one of the certificates it fetched.

-Finally, since the proofs can be generated by anyone with a copy of the log, clients can also choose to either keep their own copy, or verify via some trusted third party that keeps a copy (note that because of the signatures on the STH and SCT this third party only need be trusted to preserve privacy, not to be honest about the log contents - the client still verifies everything itself, but because it trusts the third party to preserve its privacy it no longer needs to request "dummy" entries to hide the sites it has visited).
+Finally, since the proofs can be generated by anyone with a copy of the log, clients can also choose to either keep their own copy, or verify with some trusted third party that keeps a copy (note that because of the signatures on the STH and SCH this third party only need be trusted to preserve privacy, not to be honest about the log contents).